 Building applied ML systems is an important part of leveraging these technologies for your business systems.
 You can use models within your web applications (and thus use them in an offline context if needed) by using Onnx.
-In a previous lesson, you built a Regression model about UFO sightings, pip in stall skl2onnx import pandas as pd

-"pickled" it, and used it in a Flask app.
-While this architecture is very useful to know it is a full-stack Python app, and your requirements may include the use of a JavaScript application.
+In a previous lesson, you built a Regression model about UFO sightings, "pickled" it, and used it in a Flask app.
+While this architecture is very useful to know, it is a full-stack Python app, and your requirements may include the use of a JavaScript application.

 In this lesson, you can build a basic JavaScript-based system for inference.
 First, however, you need to train a model and convert it for use with Onnx.